nachoaIvarez/diango-impersonation/README.md

 If you want to impersonate a custom user model:
 -----------------------------------------------
-* Define a string with "<name of the app with your custom model>.<name of your custom model>", case sensitive. settings.py:
+* Define a string with "«name of the app with your custom model».«name of your custom model»", case sensitive. settings.py:
     AUTH_USER_MODEL = 'accounts.CustomUserModel'